usdot-fhwa-stol/carma-utils/sensorlib/ReadMe.md

 in the future.
 The native CARLA sensor does not provide signal noise, misdetection simulation, or customization.

 Raw sensor observations from the CARLA sensor are analyzed to build a dataset representing the current objects in scene.

+_Note: CARLA version 0.9.10 contains an internal bug that causes object misidentification.
+A bug fix has been added to the current sensor._

 ## Carla CDA Sim Adapter